Alexander Theatre: History

-In the summer of 1875, then Governor-General of Russian Finland (1866-1881) Count Nikolay Adlerberg (of Swedish noble descent), a frequent theatregoer, received Alexander II of Russia's permission to build a Russian theatre for Russians living in Helsinki.
-The building was designed by the engineer Colonel Pjotr Petrovitš Benard, though probably on the basis of standardized drawings.
+The Alexander Theatre was built for the Russian State Theatre in Helsinki, which had been founded in 1868.

+The theatre's official name was the Russian State Alexander Theatre of Helsinki (Gelsingforsski Russki Kazionnyi Aleksandrovski Teatr).

+The project was initiated by Governor-General of Grand Duchy of Finland, Count Nikolay Adlerberg, known as a great patron of culture.
+The drawings were prepared by Lieutenant Colonel Pyotr Petrovich Benard, head of the Viapori Engineering Administration.
+Architect Johan Jacob Ahrenberg designed the interior as well as the decorative elements of the façades.
+Completed in 1879, the theatre was named after Emperor Alexander II, who had approved the plans and from whom Adlerberg repeatedly requested additional funds as construction costs increased.

 The auditorium of the theatre was decorated by the Saint Petersburg architect Jeronim Osuhovsky, and the Finnish artist Severin Falkman decorated the ceiling paintings, which contain twelve cupids reminiscent of the Mariinsky Theatre in Saint Petersburg.
 The theatre's technology was designed by Iosif Vorontsov; the theatre itself was completed in October 1879, and in February 1880 it was named after Russian Tsar Alexander II.

 The grand opening occurred on 30 March 1880 with Charles Gounod's Faust.